Logan Allen (baseball, born 1997): Arizona Diamondbacks

 On January 2, 2024, Allen signed a minor league contract with the Arizona Diamondbacks.
 He was assigned to the Triple–A Reno Aces to begin the year.
 On April 17, The Diamondbacks selected Allen's contract to the major league roster.
 On April 18, Allen made his Diamondbacks debut, allowing three hits and one earned run with three strikeouts in 4 2/3 innings in a loss against the San Francisco Giants.
 In 12 games for the Diamondbacks, he logged a 5.46 ERA with 21 strikeouts across 28 innings pitched.
 On June 9, Allen was designated for assignment by Arizona.
 He cleared waivers and was sent outright to Reno on June 12.
 Allen elected free agency the following day.
 On June 16, Allen re–signed with the Diamondbacks organization on a minor league contract.
 He elected free agency following the season on November 4.

 NC Dinos

 On December 13, 2024, Allen signed with the NC Dinos of the KBO League.
+Allen made 32 appearances (31 starts) for the Dinos in 2025, posting a 7–12 record and 4.53 ERA with 149 strikeouts across 173 innings of work.
+He became a free agent following the season.

+Los Angeles Dodgers

+On February 24, 2026, Allen signed with the Toros de Tijuana of the Mexican League.
+However, on March 19, he opted out of that deal and signed a minor league contract with the Los Angeles Dodgers, who assigned him to the Triple-A Oklahoma City Comets.
+Allen made 12 appearances (11 of them starts) for Oklahoma City, posting a 2–4 record and 6.08 ERA with 36 strikeouts across 53 1/3 innings pitched.
+Allen was released by the Dodgers organization on June 11, in order to pursue another opportunity in Korea.

+KT Wiz

+On June 12, 2026, Allen signed a six-week contract with the KT Wiz of the KBO League as an injury replacement for Caleb Boushley.

+International career

+Allen was named to the Canada national team for the 2026 World Baseball Classic.
+Born in the United States, he is eligible to play for Canada because his father was born in Montreal, Quebec.
+The 2026 tournament marked Allen's debut with Canada.
+He pitched twice, allowing one run in 3 1/3 innings pitched.